 Let’s review some of the forms this takes.

 One of the worst decisions may be the failure to enroll.
 Not only do non-participants miss out on one way to save for their retirement, but they also forfeit any potential employer-matching contributions.
 Not participating can be a costly decision.
 But under the SECURE 2.0 Act, employers will be required to automatically enroll employees in retirement plans starting in 2025.1

 The other way individuals let indecision get the best of them is by not selecting the investments for the contributions they make to the 401(k) plan.
 When a participant fails to make an investment selection, the plan may have provisions for automatically investing that money.
 And that investment selection may not be consistent with the individual’s time horizon, risk tolerance, and goals.

-Under the SECURE Act, in most circumstances, you must begin taking required minimum distributions from your 401(k) or other defined contribution plan in the year you turn 72.
+In most circumstances, you must begin taking required minimum distributions from your 401(k) or other defined contribution plan in the year you turn 73.
 Withdrawals from your 401(k) or other defined contribution plans are taxed as ordinary income, and if taken before age 59½, may be subject to a 10 percent federal income tax penalty.

 Non-Retirement Plan Investments

 For homeowners, “stuff” just seems to accumulate over time.
 The same may be true for investors.
 Some buy investments based on articles they have read or based on the recommendations of a family member.
 Others may have investments held in a previous employer’s 401(k) plan.